A police officer rescued his own family from a house fire while on duty

 Louie was working a shift at the Seminole Police Department on Friday when he and another officer responded to a report of a fire at Louie's home, Seminole Police Chief Jon Winters told CNN.

 Two of Louie's sons, ages 7 and 14, were still inside, Winters said.
-Louie was able to get rescue his children, but was badly burned in the process.
+Louie was able to rescue his children, but was badly burned in the process.

 "Upon entering the residence he had to run through the flame-engulfed porch and in doing so sustained serious burns and smoke inhalation injuries," the Seminole Fraternal Order of Police Lodge 138 said on its Facebook page.